Operation of the Board

-H = Number of meetings held during the time the director held office or was a member of the Committee during the fiscal year.
+H = Number of meetings held during the time the director held office or was a member of the Board committee during the fiscal year.

-A = Number of meetings attended during the time the Director held office or was a member of the Committee during the fiscal year.
-Non-Committtee members also attend Committee meetings from time to time; these attendances are not shown.
+A = Number of meetings attended during the time the director held office or was a member of the Board committee during the fiscal year.
+Non-Committtee members may also attend Board committee meetings from time to time; these attendances are not shown.

 Nominating & Governance

 |A Gisle Joosen||4||4||M||4||4|

 The Board seeks to achieve a mix of skills, experience and expertise to maximise the effectiveness of the Board and utilises a skills matrix in reviewing Board composition and in succession planning.
 The following lists the mix of skills, experience and diversity the Board has and is looking to achieve, taking into consideration the strategic objectives of the Company.

 Directors must be able to devote a sufficient amount of time to prepare for, and effectively participate in, Board and Board committee meetings.
 The Nominating and Governance Committee reviews the other commitments of directors annually and otherwise, as required.
 In fiscal year 2017, as part of the review, the Nominating and Governance Committee noted that Mr Anderson serves on a total of four public company audit committees (including the Company’s Audit Committee).
 The Board has determined that such simultaneous service does not impair the ability of Mr Anderson to effectively serve as chairman of the Company’s Audit Committee.